rfong/sustenance/food/granola.md

 - 1/2 cup honey/sugar/syrup
 - 1 tsp vanilla extract

-This yields 53 mg iron per granola batch.
+This yields 2.5 quarts of granola, at 53 mg iron per batch.
 Each batch lasts me 7 days because I am a big eater, which comes out to 7.8 mg per serving.
 YMMV if you have a normal appetite.

 Cost: ~$9.30/batch.
 More expensive but still a lot cheaper than store granola, or the cost of anemia.